 Financial Mechanisms for Sustainable EnergyFinancial instruments are fundamental to remove barriers and encourage investments that contribute to more efficient energy use, reduce the use of fossil fuels and mitigate climate change.
-The IDB has been developing and implementing innovative instruments such as concessional loans, green bonds, energy savings insurance, contingent grants, technology innovation facilities and performance contracts.
+The IDB has been developing and implementing innovative instruments such as concessional loans, green bonds, energy savings insurance (ESI), contingent grants, technology innovation facilities, performance contracts and project validation schemes.
 Efforts have been focused on promoting private investment, institutional strengthening and facilitating regulatory developments on the fronts of energy efficiency, renewable energy, sustainable transportation and energy storage.

 Scope of Activities

 The Energy Savings Insurance Program was implemented between 2016 and 2022 with the aim of removing barriers to energy investments through four instruments that mitigate project risks and build confidence of the parties: 1.
 Standard Contract.
 Guarantees the implementation and compliance of the project in terms of energy savings or energy generated.
 2. Energy Savings Insurance.
 Insurance policy that financially compensates the investor in case of non-compliance with the promise of savings or generation, the project provider manages and acquires the insurance policy in favour of the investor.
 3. Savings Validation.
 It is carried out by an independent entity with experience in the certification of energy projects who evaluates and certifies that the project has the capacity to generate the projected energy savings.
 4. Financing.
 The financial support required by clients or investors is channelled through financial institutions interested in creating a market and a portfolio of projects with assured energy savings.
 The client is responsible for applying to the bank for a loan to finance their project.